Mathématique: Chapter 52

 “Will it make a difference?” she asked.
 “Sir?”

-It wasn’t until they had arrived in Wray’s office, Greer and James taking positions just outside the open door, Ginn in a chair next to Young, Wray behind her computer at her desk, that Young finally turned his attention to doing some kind of repair job on the kid’s past few weeks.
+It wasn’t until they had arrived in Wray’s office, Greer and James taking positions outside the open door, Ginn in a chair next to Young, Wray behind her computer at her desk, that Young finally turned his attention to doing any kind of repair job on the kid’s past few weeks.

-“I am—really sorry about all of this,” he said.
+“I’m sorry about all this,” he began.

-What?”
+“What?”
 Wray and Young snapped, horrified and simultaneous.

-No,” Wray said emphatically.
-“No. We are going to find you a nicer room, and we are going to—to help you adjust to life as a Tau’ri.
+“No,” Wray said emphatically.
+“NO. We’ll find you a nicer room, and we’ll help you adjust to life as a Tau’ri.
 Someone will take you shopping at some point.
-There’s a series of videos—um, you probably don’t know what I mean by that.
+There’s a series of videos—um—you probably don’t know what I mean by that.
 We’re going to help you.”

 “Are you?”
 Young asked mildly.

-“No,” Ginn whispered.
+“No?”
+Ginn whispered.

 “Yeah,” Young said.
 “It’s a Tau’ri thing.
 If you choose to be with us, then you are of us.”